 \subsection{Our contributions}

-We present DP algorithms that solve bilevel optimization problems whenever the the upper level is smooth but not necessarily convex, and the lower level problem is smooth and strongly-convex.
-These are the first algorithms to do so using only first-order (i.e. gradient) queries of the upper- and lower-level objectives, and moreover, are the first bilevel algorithms of any sort under standard central DP constraints.
+We present DP algorithms that solve BO problems whenever the the upper-level is smooth but not necessarily convex, and the lower-level problem is smooth and strongly-convex.
+These are the first bilevel algorithms of any sort under standard central DP constraints, and in particular, are the first private algorithms to do so using only first-order (i.e., gradient) queries of the upper- and lower-level objectives.
 Our contributions can be summarized as follows:

 \begin{itemize}[leftmargin=*] \item \textbf{DP Bilevel ERM Algorithm (Theorem~\ref{thm: main}):} We present a $(\epsilon,\delta)$-DP first-order algorithm for the bilevel ERM problem (\ref{eq: BO}/\ref{eq: ERM}) that outputs with high probability a point with hypergradient norm bounded by